alvarocabanas/strimzi-sasl-plaintext-nr/README.md

         - my-user
 ```

-We are specifying the following so strimzi will create the entityOperator deployment that will be needed to crate the user and password for broker authentication:
+We are specifying the following so strimzi will create the entityOperator deployment that will be needed to create the user and password for broker authentication:
 ```YAML
   entityOperator:
     topicOperator: {}